I Left Belize Sunburnt & Happy

 Not beautiful in a relaxing way.

-“Why are we crawling through caves and swimming through underground water right now?” kind of way.
+"Why are we crawling through caves and swimming through underground rivers right now?"

 You hike.